Why should B2B companies have a social media strategy?

 For example, the post below features their partner businesses’ owner and 4 related accounts.

-3. Implement a Social Listening Strategy
+3. Maximize Results with a Strategic Social Listening Approach

 For the uninitiated, social listening is literally listening to your users and potential customers in social media.